Our Friendly Team Can Help

 At Fatal Accident Claims, we know that this area of law can be confusing and overwhelming, especially for people who have limited knowledge on the topic.
 On top of this, the loss of a loved one may mean that you already feel stressed and disoriented about the next steps.
 As specialist fatal accident solicitors, we are committed to helping you in any way we can, including providing useful information and advice to further your understanding and make you feel at ease.

-We have collated some answers to a selection of some of the most frequent questions about fatal accident claims.
+We have collated some answers to a selection of some of the most frequent questions about making a fatal accident claim.
 If you have a question that isn't covered here, please don't hesitate to contact us today and we'll do our best to advise you with the answer.

-A fatal accident claim is a type of compensation claim that is made under the Fatal Accident Act 1976.
+Are you wondering what a fatal accident claim is?
+This type of compensation claim is made under the Fatal Accident Act 1976.
 A claim can occur when someone has tragically and unexpectedly lost their life due to the unlawful or negligent actions of another person.
-The claim is intended to provide a claimant with compensation damages that will help ease their financial burden following a loss.
+Fatal accident claims are intended to provide a claimant with compensation damages that will help ease their financial burden following a loss.

 The Fatal Accident Act 1976 is a piece of legislation in the UK that modernised the law and how it correlates to bereavement damages for relatives.
 In summary, the legislation ‘allows relatives of people killed by the wrongdoing of others to recover damages’.
 It states that if someone’s wrongful or negligent actions caused the death of another person, then the relatives are entitled to bereavement damages.
 Compensation claims that fall under this legalisation include dependency claims, bereavement claims and funeral expenses.